Healthy Diet Plans >> Do you know if you are fat for your height

 • 30 and above: Very-High BMI (obese)

-Based on the above BMI values, your weight is considered to be "Normal".
+Based on the above BMI Chart values, your weight is considered to be "Normal".
 But even a slight increase can put you in the category of being overweight.
 You can relax and maintain your body weight if you don’t have any health ailments, but its best to get yourself checked by a professional if you have any other ailments or feel tired or fatigued most of the times.

 Waist size is also used as an effective method to determine your health status